Geometrically and diagrammatically maximal knots

-Finally suppose that $K_R$ is not twist-reduced.
+Finally suppose that $K_R$ is not twist--reduced.
 Then there exists a simple closed curve $\gamma'$ meeting the diagram in exactly two crossings $x$ and $y$, with $\gamma'$ running through opposite sides of the two crossings, such that neither side of $\gamma'$ bounds a string of bigons in a twist region.
 Perturb $\gamma'$ slightly so that it contains $x$ on one side, and $y$ on the other.
 Then $\gamma'$ defines two nontrivial tangles, one on either side of $\gamma'$, neither of which can be knotty.
-This contradicts the above paragraph. \end{proof}
+This contradicts the fact shown in the previous paragraph, namely that $K$ is not a cycle of tangles. \end{proof}

 \begin{corollary} For $K$ as in Lemma~\ref{lemma:remove-bigons}, let $K_{BR}$ be obtained by replacing any twist region in the diagram of $K$ by a single crossing (removing both red and blue bigons).
-Then the diagram of $K_{BR}$ will be prime, alternating, and twist-reduced with no cycle of tangles. \end{corollary}
+Then the diagram of $K_{BR}$ will be prime, alternating, and twist--reduced with no cycle of tangles. \end{corollary}

 \begin{proof} Replace $K$ in the statement of Lemma~\ref{lemma:remove-bigons} with $K_R$ and apply the lemma to the blue bigons of $K_R$. \end{proof}

 Given a twist region in the diagram of a knot or link, recall that a \emph{crossing circle} at that twist region is a simple closed curve in the diagram, bounding a disk in $S^3$ that is punctured exactly twice by the diagram, by strands of the link running through that twist region.